kailash-manasarovar/statement/docs/timeline/2023/may.md

     - When I think back on it all, I wonder about what might have happened to me if I had noticed the switcheroos early on.
     - What would the gang have done if I had gotten conscious of what was going on, and spoken up or made a scene?
     - It is my view I would have been murdered, quickly, and no-one would have been able to do a thing about it, least of all me.
-    - I wonder how many times teachers and staff in the conservatory system of Spain have drugged a woman or child student with the intention of filming them in porn.
+    - I wonder how many times teachers and staff in the conservatory system of Spain have drugged a woman or child student with the intention of filming them in porn and how many classrooms double as porn-studios.

 ## Slush puppy